 - Rehabilitative and habilitative services and devices (services and devices to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)

 - Laboratory services (tests done for your injury or illness)

 - Preventive and wellness services and chronic disease management (physicals, immunizations, screenings)

 - Pediatric services (children’s health services), including oral (mouth) and vision (eye) care.
 (See Preventive Services)

 Exchange: See Marketplace

-Formulary: A list of drugs your health insurance or plan covers.
+Formulary: A list of prescription drugs covered by a health plan.
+This includes both generic and specialty medications.
 A formulary may include how much you pay for each drug.

-Grievance: A complaint made to the health insurer or plan.
+Grievance: A complaint made to your health insurer or health plan.
 For example, you may want to file a complaint if:

 - If doctors, nurses, clinic staff, or someone else is rude or disrespectful to you